So, you’re planning a vacation to visit the Christmas Markets in Munich…

 Personally, I’m an odd one and actually really enjoy solving logistical puzzles.
-One of the reasons why I started Montage Travel is because I realized logistics is most travelers’ least favorite part about traveling – and it was even keeping people from traveling at all!
+One of the reasons why I started Montage Travel is because I realized logistics is most travelers’ least favorite part about traveling – and it was keeping people from traveling altogether!

 Helping travelers live memorable vacations in Europe is important to me.
 It all starts with an expertly crafted custom itinerary and ends with a lifetime of precious memories.